 This list is certainly not exhaustive.
-Let’s take a look at a few guarantor mortgage providers in a little more detail.
+We've taken a look at a few guarantor mortgage providers in a little more detail below.

 How do guarantor mortgages differ between providers?

-Others require the guarantor to put a set amount of money into a savings account for a fixed period of time.
+Other types of guarantor mortgages require the guarantor to put a set amount of money into a savings account for a fixed period of time.
 This is called a Savings as Security mortgage, or sometimes a family springboard mortgage.